Woodlark cuscus: Phylogeny

 In a phylogenetic tree published in 1987 by Tim Flannery and his colleagues, Phalanger lullulae was believed to share the same states with Phalanger intercastellanus also known as the Eastern common cuscus.
-A morphological consensus tree shows that the Phalanger lullulae is related to the Mountain cuscus (Phalanger carmelatie), Phalanger interpositus, Stein's cuscus (Phalanger vestitus), and the Banggai cuscus (Strigocuscus pelengensis).
+A morphological consensus tree shows that the P. lullulae is related to the mountain cuscus (Phalanger carmelatie), P. interpositus, Stein's cuscus (P. vestitus), and the Banggai cuscus (Strigocuscus pelengensis).
 This phylogenetic tree was created by Tim Flannery and his colleagues in 1987 but was also reanalyzed by Ruedas and Morales in 2005.
-A partial 12S rRNA ML tree by Ruedas and Morales demonstrated the firstly mentioned relationship between the Phalanger lullulae and Phalanger intercastellanus.
-The Partial 12S rRNA ML tree by Hamilton and Springer demonstrated that the Phalanger lullulae is most closely related to the Northern common cuscus (Phalanger orientalis).
-An ML tree of the nuclear gene BRCA1 created by Raterman and his colleagues shows the Phalanger lullulae's close relationship to the Phalanger orientalis as well.
-While these aforementioned phylogenies are more certain, there is another proposed morphological phylogeny by Flannery that demonstrates the uncertainty of the Phalanger lullulae's relationship among the Phalanger orientalis and Phalanger vestitus.
+A partial 12S rRNA ML tree by Ruedas and Morales demonstrated the firstly mentioned relationship between the P. lullulae and P. intercastellanus.
+The Partial 12S rRNA ML tree by Hamilton and Springer demonstrated that the P. lullulae is most closely related to the Northern common cuscus (P. orientalis).
+An ML tree of the nuclear gene BRCA1 created by Raterman and his colleagues shows the P. lullulae's close relationship to the P. orientalis as well.
+While these aforementioned phylogenies are more certain, there is another proposed morphological phylogeny by Flannery that demonstrates the uncertainty of the P. lullulae's relationship among the P. orientalis and P. vestitus.